Sophos XG Firewall – New Features in v17.1

 Synchronized Application Control

-Synchronized Application Control was already introduced with version 17.0.
-Read more in an earlier post: Sophos XG Update v17: Overview of all new features .
-This function has now been improved with 17.1.
-A search and a filter facilitate the management of the often very many apps on the users’ computers.
-The allocation to categories has also been improved and you now have the option to remove irrelevant applications from the list.
+Synchronized Application Control was first introduced with version 17.0.
+You can read more in our earlier post: Sophos XG Update v17: All new features at a glance.
+With v17.1 this feature has been further improved: a search function and filters make it easier to manage the often very long list of apps installed on users’ machines.
+Application categorization has also been refined, and you now have the option to remove irrelevant applications from the list entirely.

-• A user can now maintain their own blacklists and whitelists for emails or domains in the User Portal.
+- Users can now manage their own blacklists and whitelists for email addresses or domains in the user portal.

 Firewall improvements

-• Rule management has been improved to increase flexibility and further optimize administration.
-You can now double-click on a firewall rule to open it for faster editing.
+- Rule management has been improved to increase flexibility and streamline administration even further.
+You can now open a firewall rule with a double-click to edit it more quickly.

-• The QUIC protocol from Google can now be easily blocked.
-This way you can make sure that the traffic is scanned, because the connection is then running over TCP.
-We have already written KB articles about the QUIC protocol: Sophos Firewall and the QUIC protocol
+- Google’s QUIC protocol can now be blocked easily.
+This ensures that traffic is inspected, since the connection then falls back to TCP.
+We’ve already covered QUIC in a KB article: Sophos Firewall and the QUIC protocol

-• Added flexibility in defining ACL exceptions, for example, to restrict access to services, such as the user portal, from a single alias.
+- Additional flexibility has been added when defining ACL exceptions, for example to restrict access to services such as the user portal to a single alias only.

 Wireless improvements

-The channel width of the access points and the radius can now be adjusted in the user interface.
+You can now adjust the channel width of access points and the RADIUS settings directly in the user interface.

 SSL VPN port option

-Owners of a Sophos SG Firewall who would now like to switch to the SFOS can do so at any time free of charge.
-We have already written a KB article for this: Installing Sophos XG Firewall OS on an SG Appliance
+If you’re running a Sophos SG firewall and would like to switch to SFOS, you can do so at any time at no additional cost.
+We’ve written a KB article that walks you through the process: Install Sophos XG Firewall OS on an SG appliance.